 Does the Council have planning permission for this new school?

 No, not yet.
 At time of writing, the Council is involved in what it calls ‘pre-planning consultation.’
-A formal planning application is likely to be submitted soon and we understand a final decision on the proposal is likely to be taken on June 4th 2017.
+A formal planning application is likely to be submitted soon and we understand a final decision on the proposal is likely to be taken in February 2018.
 When the application is submitted, local residents will have the opportunity to make formal objections.

 How do I get involved?

-Firstly, make sure you sign the petition and share it with all your friends and neighbours.
-The Friends of Nutsford Vale is currently meeting every Wednesday at the Blue Bell Inn at 6.30pm.
-If you are not able to make those meetings, you can get involved on Facebook or follow us on Twitter for updates.
-At time of writing, other dates for your diary should include:
+Firstly, make sure you sign the petition at http://petitions.manchester.gov.uk/petitions.ti/savenutsfordvale and share it with all your friends and neighbours.
+The Friends of Nutsford Vale have regular meetings at the Blue Bell Inn, Barlow Road, Manchester M19 3HF from 6.30pm – check out the “EVENTS” page of our website for details of the next meeting..
+If you are not able to make those meetings, you can get involved on Facebook or follow us on Twitter for updates or contact us directly via the “CONTACT US” page on our website.